HemmeligOrg/Hemmelig.app/README.md

 ## How it works

 You enter https://hemmelig.app, write your sensitive information, expire time, optional password, and click create a secret link.
 You share the secret link.
 The receiver of the link opens it, writes the optional password, and retrieves the sensitive information.
 When a secret link is created, it gets its unique encryption key that is not saved to the database and only will be part of the URL.
-This means NO ONE can decrypt your secret without the `hash(SECRET_MASTER_KEY + YOUR_UNIQUE_ENCRYPTION_KEY)`, and access to the Redis instance.
+This means NO ONE can decrypt your secret without the `encrypt(SECRET_MASTER_KEY + YOUR_UNIQUE_ENCRYPTION_KEY)`, and access to the Redis instance.

 ## Features

 -   Encryptet sensitive information sharing.
+-   Encryptet attachment for signed in users.
 -   Optional password protection.
 -   Optional IP address restriction.
 -   Encryptet key is part of the URL, and not saved to the database for an extra layer of security.